mistidinzy/ReadingNotes/401/class/04-classesObjects.md

 _____

-✨ Common Should something be a Property or a Method?
+✨ Common Q - Should something be a Property or a Method?

 _____